agama-project/agama/doc/auto_storage.md

 type, etc.

 Combining `search` and `resize` is enough to indicate Agama is expected to resize a given partition if possible.
-The keyword "current" can be used eveywhere a size is expected and it is always equivalent to the exact original size of the device.
+The keyword "current" can be used as min and/or max for the size range and it is always equivalent to the exact original size of the device.
 The simplest way to use "current" is to just specify that the matched device should keep its original size.
 That's the default for searched (and found) devices if `size` is completely omitted.